God Only Knows: Lyrics

 Asher stated that the intended expression of the song's lyrics was "'I'll love you til [sic] the sun burns out, then I'm gone,' ergo 'I'm gonna love you forever.'"
-Wilson commented that song was based around "being blind but in being blind, you can see more.
+Wilson commented that the song was based around "being blind but in being blind, you can see more.
 You close your eyes; you're able to see a place or something that's happening."